Donald Trump’s Hair Color At Cincinnati Rally Looks Like He ‘Dyed It With Mustard,’ Conservative Pundit Says

-Donald Trump held a campaign-style rally at U.S. Bank Arena in Cincinnati, Ohio, on Thursday night — a rally filled with many of the outrageous comments and crowd chants of “Lock her up!” at mentions of Hillary Clinton as The Hill reported, that have marked many of Trump’s rallies of which Trump has now held 58 since his inauguration on January 210, 2017.
+Donald Trump held a campaign-style rally at U.S. Bank Arena in Cincinnati, Ohio, on Thursday night.
+The rally was filled with many of the outrageous comments and crowd chants of “Lock her up!” at mentions of Hillary Clinton, as The Hill reported, that have marked the 58 Trump rallies he has now held since his inauguration on January 20, 2017.
 That’s a rate of approximately one rally for every 17 days Trump has been in office.

-The rally on Thursday was Trump’s first in 16 days, since a rally in Greenville, North Carolina, at which supporters chanted “Send her back! when Trump referenced Democratic congressional rep Ilhan Omar, a Somali refugee who is Muslim.
-But before leaving the White House on Thursday, Trump as The Inquisitr reported, told members of the media that he would “prefer” that his supporters in Cincinnati hold off on repeating the “Send her back!” chant.
+The rally on Thursday was Trump’s first in 16 days, since a rally in Greenville, North Carolina, at which supporters chanted “Send her back! when Trump referenced Democratic Rep. Ilhan Omar, a Somali refugee who is Muslim.
+But before leaving the White House on Thursday, Trump told members of the media that he would “prefer” that his supporters in Cincinnati hold off on repeating the “Send her back!” chant, as The Inquisitr reported.

 Sure enough, though Trump opened his rally speech by condemning “The Squad,” a group of progressive women on color in Congress that includes Omar, the crowd refrained from chanting, though they “jeered” the mention of the women, according to a Fox News report.

+“Trump appears to have dyed his hair with mustard,” Wilson wrote on Twitter.

-The odd hair coloration was also noted by MediaIte founder Colby Hall.
+The odd hair coloration was also noted by Mediaite founder Colby Hall.

 Trump’s hair is definitely yellower today. pic.twitter.com/vPoBYExWEk